blake-mealey/mantle-docs/docs/configuration.md

 - `name`: The display name of the developer product on the Roblox website and in-game.
   - **Required**
 - `description`: The description of the developer product on the Roblox website and in-game.
+  Defaults to `""`.
 - `icon`: A file path to a product icon.
+Defaults to no icon.
 - `price`: The price of the developer product in Robux.
   - **Required**